paolino/book-a-visit/semantic.md

 ## Appointment phase

-The appointment phase is a symmetric two transaction involving both parts.
+The appointment phase is a symmetric two step transition involving both parts.
-One part is called _proponent_ and it's the author of the first transaction, creating the _proposal_.
-The other part is called _accepter_ and it's the author of the second state, the _acceptance_.
+One part is called _proponent_ and it's the author of the first transition, creating the _proposal_.
+The other part is called _accepter_ and it's the author of the second step, the _acceptance_.
-Parts can be any of _client_ and _taker_, but they must be _opponent_ to each other in the two transactions.
+Parts can be any of _giver_ and _taker_, but they must be _opponent_ to each other in the two transitions.

 ### _Proposal_ state

-This fixes the first constraints for the appointment.
+This state fixes the first constraints for the appointment.
 The author can be _taker_ or _giver_.
 A _proposal_ contains:

 * the identification of the _proponent_ ,

 * a fixed span of time, representing the time coordinate for the visit to come,

-* an extended definition of _zone_, representing the limit in space for the space coordinate of the visit and (*1)
+* an extended definition of _zone_, representing the limit for the space coordinate of the visit and

-* the _bargain_, representing the services to be exchanged during the visit.
+* the _bargain_, representing the service to be exchanged during the visit.

     In version 0.1, only space as _zone_ is to be refined, but this will extend to both time and bargain if sensible.

-(*1)* Only for Veterinarians doing home visits.
-Structures don't need it.

 ## Interaction phase

 Interaction phase starts with an appointment encoded in an _waiting_ state.
-An appointment can be extended with messages from both parties until the _visit_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _visit_.
+An appointment can be extended with messages from both parties until the end.
+This transactions are called _chatting_. _chatting_ doesn't change the nature of the state.
-During the _visit_ phase the state can be set to _dropping_ from the _giver_ or reach its due time.
+During the _serving_ phase (aka the actual _visit_) the state can be transitioned to _dropping_ by the _giver_ or reach its due time.
-During the appointment time span  the only possible change of status is for the _giver_ with a _failed_ declaration sending it to a _failure_ final state.
+During the _serving_  the only possible change of state is for the _giver_ with a _failed_ declaration sending it to a _failure_ final state.
-After the appointment the chance for the _taker_ to close with a _success_ final state containing a _feedback_.
+After the _serving_ , the state is automatically transitioned to _releasing_ when the chance is for the _taker_ to transition to a _success_ final state containing a _feedback_.
-Even a _dropping_ state has to be closed to a _droppen_ final state with a _feedback_ from _taker_.
+Also _dropping_ states should to be closed to a _dropped_ final state with a _feedback_ from _taker_.
+A _timeout_ will automatically close _dropping_ and _releasing_ states if the _taker_ is not closing them.

-    Should we consider a different final state for droppeds?
-Or even consider them negative?

 ### _Waiting_ state

-The waiting is extending a proposal from the other _part_ and refining the proposed _zone_ to a defined _place_
+The _waiting_ state is a _proposal_ extended with the other _part_ and a refinement of the proposed _zone_, we call a _place_

 A _waiting_ state contains: